libavg/libavg/sphinxdoc/basenodes.rst

             parameters are of type :py:class:`CursorEvent`.
 The CURSOR messages are emitted for mouse and touch events.
 The HOVER events are emitted for touch devices which can sense hands approaching the surface before the actual touch.
+            TANGIBLE events are emitted when a touch by a physical object is detected and have parameters of class :py:class:`TangibleEvent`.
+Tangibles are usually marker-based and have unique ids.

             To get these messages, call :py:meth:`Publisher.subscribe`.